Indexing Highly Repetitive String Collections: Compressors and Measures of Repetitiveness

 \citeN{KY00} prove that grammars that satisfy a few reasonable rules reach the $k$th order entropy of a source, and the same holds for the empirical entropy of individual strings \cite{ON18}.
 Their size is always $O(n/\log_\sigma n)$.

 Grammar compression is interesting for us because repetitive strings should have small grammars.
 Our associated measure of repetitiveness is then the size $g=g(S)$ of the smallest grammar that generates only $S$.
 It is known that $z_{no} \le g=O(z_{no}\log(n/z_{no}))$ \cite{CLLPPRSS02,Ryt03,CLLPPSS05}, and even $g = O(z\log(n/z))$ \cite[Lem.~8]{Gaw11}.
+The same construction of \citeN{CLLPPSS05} (their Lemma 9) shows that $z_{end} \le g$, since the parsing they obtain indeed satisfies the LZ-End rules.

 Finding such a smallest grammar is NP-complete, however \cite{SS82,CLLPPSS05}.
 This has not made grammar compression unpopular, because several efficient constructions yield grammars of size $O(z_{no}\log(n/z_{no}))$ and even $O(z\log(n/z))$ \cite{Ryt03,CLLPPSS05,Sak05,Jez15,Jez16}.
 Further, heuristics like RePair \cite{LM00} or Sequitur \cite{NMWM04} perform extremely well and are preferred in practice.